 I know what you are thinking.
 Bacon and sausages are whole food?!
 Quite honestly, if you don’t agree to that then don’t include it in your diet.
 It all boils down to choice.
 It really depends on how the food was made.
 Whole food can have different meaning to many people.
 In most cases, very little processing was done.

-Sausages can be fresh ground meat marinated in fresh and dried spices then stuffed in natural casing without preservatives.
+Sausages can be made with fresh ground meat marinated in fresh and dried spices then stuffed in natural casing without preservatives.
 For me in this instance, I’m following the compliant additives list.
 So again, it’s a personal choice whether or not you want to allow compliant additives or cut them out totally.
 I also find it extremely easy to make my own sausage meat by adding spices to the ground meat I get from Ryan’s Grocery.
 That way I can make up a batch to my taste, and it’s actually cheaper too.

 I found this chart helped me keep my sanity during the program because it gives me an idea what I can expect my body to feel.
 Especially for the first 2 weeks, there’s a lot of adjustments physically and mentally.
 I needed to be more mindful of my mood, especially around the kids.
 Neither the husband or I had tiger blood, although we both felt better about ourselves, lighter, and more alert.